Glossary of dance moves: Ronde

 A toe of the straight leg draws a semicircle on the floor.
 In ballroom dances the direction is usually from the front to back.

-Shorty George
+Running man

-A forward walk with twisted knees originally performed by George Snowden.
+The Running man is a dance move in which the person stays in the same place and creates an illusion like a running man by dragging his feet.

 Spin turn

 The natural spin turn is a common right-turning move in international standard waltz and quickstep.
 It can be used, for example, to navigate a corner of the ballroom.

 Sprinkler

 The sprinkler is a dance move that simulates the motion of a garden irrigation sprinkler.

 Suzie Q

 Suzie Q or Suzy Q is a step where the feet perform alternating cross steps and side steps with swivel action.

 Telemark

 Thunder clap

 The thunder clap is a form of dance that incorporates clapping in the air with a sliding motion.
 To perform this dance one must raise one hand and then with the second hand meet the first one half way making a clapping sound; that hand must then fully extend.
 This motion is repeated to the beat of the music.